Property Owners and Landlords

 Continuous Service Agreement

-Cascade Natural Gas Corporation (CNGC) has recently completed an in-depth review and analysis of our Continuous Service Program.
-In an effort to better serve our customers who have requested continued service at specified locations, we have made some changes to our program and to the Continuous Service Agreement (previously titled “Landlord Service Agreement“).
-The program, though somewhat restructured, remains free of charge and provides property owners and property management companies the ability to maintain constant, year-round utility service to a property without the worry of interruption if a tenant moves out.
+Cascade Natural Gas (CNGC) Corp.’s Continuous Service Agreement (CSA) program provides property owners and property management companies the ability to maintain constant, year-round utility service to a property without the worry of interruption if a tenant moves out.
 The purpose of the program is to provide continuous service to property owners, however, it is not intended as a property management tool.
 The program does offer several advantages:

 - Allows CNGC to place service into your name, without interruption, if we are advised the property is being vacated.
 The agreement also allows the option to transfer service into your name in the event the tenant account is discontinued for nonpayment.